Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 Hence,

-When $\alpha>1/2$, we see that the first-term on the right-hand side approaches 0 exponentially, whereas the second term increases linearly as $n\to \infty$, which implies that there exists an $N_2$ where the first term on the right-hand side of~\eqref{eq:bound_uniform_integrability_I} is less than $\rho/2$ for $n>N_2$.
+When $\alpha>1/2$, we see that the first-term on the right-hand side approaches 0 exponentially fast, whereas the second term increases linearly as $n\to \infty$.
+This implies that there exists an $N_2$ where the first term on the right-hand side of~\eqref{eq:bound_uniform_integrability_I} is less than $\rho/2$ for $n>N_2$.

 To address the second term on the right-hand side of~\eqref{eq:bound_uniform_integrability_I}, choose $p$ to be the smallest even number such that $p\alpha>p/2+\alpha$.
 Then, using Markov's inequality